-At its very core the basic idea behind Lifelong Learning can be concisely stated: it is that deliberate learning can and should occur throughout each person's lifetime [21].
-The European Union Lifelong Learning Programme (EU LLP) was designed with a twofold intention: to enable people, at any stage of their life, to take part in stimulating learning experiences (Lifelong Learning) and in developing education and training across member states of the European Union [13].
+Sharma (2002) states that at its very core the basic idea behind Lifelong Learning can be concisely stated: it is that deliberate learning can and should occur throughout each person's lifetime.
+The European Union Lifelong Learning Programme (EU LLP) was designed with a twofold intention: to enable people, at any stage of their life, to take part in stimulating learning experiences (Lifelong Learning) and in developing education and training across member states of the European Union (EU, 2015).
 Empowerment of lifelong learning implies effective performance of personal, professional and civic responsibilities.
-Digitisation, and access to information, assists people at every stage of their lives.
+Koss, et.al.
+(2012) suggests that digitisation, and access to information, assists people at every stage of their lives.
 Some of the benefits include: